arcus/education_modules/assets/schemas/README.md

 - The free-text description in docs.md should come from metadata-schema.json/key/description.
 - The list of possible controlled terms should come from the const key in the referenced section of vaocabulary.json from metadata-schema.json.
-- A description of each of these possible terms, glossing them in a list, should come from the const key in the referenced section of vaocabulary.json from metadata-schema.json.
+- A description of each of these possible terms, glossing them in a list, should come from the const key in the referenced section of vocabulary.json from metadata-schema.json.
+- Required fields are listed in the metadata-schema.json required array for each field.
+Others are not required for validation purposes.